Deuteronomy 12

 Notes

-The phrase עַל הֶהָרִים הָרָמִים וְעַל הַגְּבָעוֹת וְתַחַת כָּל עֵץ רַעֲנָן ("on the high mountains, on the hills, and under every green tree") in verse 2 became a stock phrase in the prophets for describing Canaanite worship practices (see 1 Kings 14:23, 2 Kings 16:4, Jeremiah 2:20, Ezekiel 6:13).
-These were typical locations for Canaanite shrines: hilltops offered proximity to the sky gods, and sacred trees were associated with fertility cults.
+The phrase עַל הֶהָרִים הָרָמִים וְעַל הַגְּבָעוֹת וְתַחַת כָּל עֵץ רַעֲנָן ("on the high mountains, on the hills, and under every green tree") in verse 2 became a formulaic refrain in the prophets for Canaanite worship (see 1 Kings 14:23, 2 Kings 16:4, Jeremiah 2:20, Ezekiel 6:13).
+These were common sites for Canaanite shrines: hilltops suggested proximity to the sky gods, and sacred trees were associated with fertility cults.

-Four types of cultic installations are targeted for destruction: מִזְבְּחֹתֵיהֶם ("their altars"), מַצֵּבֹתָם ("their sacred pillars" -- standing stones used in worship), אֲשֵׁרֵיהֶם ("their Asherah poles" -- wooden poles or trees associated with the Canaanite goddess Asherah), and פְּסִילֵי אֱלֹהֵיהֶם ("the carved images of their gods").
-The command to "blot out their names" means that even the memory and naming of these gods must be erased from the place -- a radical cultural purge.
+Four types of cultic installation must be destroyed: מִזְבְּחֹתֵיהֶם ("their altars"), מַצֵּבֹתָם ("their sacred pillars" -- standing stones used in worship), אֲשֵׁרֵיהֶם ("their Asherah poles" -- wooden poles or trees associated with the Canaanite goddess Asherah), and פְּסִילֵי אֱלֹהֵיהֶם ("the carved images of their gods").
+The command to "blot out their names" goes beyond physical destruction: even the memory of these gods is to be removed.

-Verse 4 is deceptively simple but theologically crucial: "You shall not do so toward the LORD your God."
-Israel must not worship the LORD using Canaanite methods or in Canaanite locations.
+Verse 4 is brief but theologically decisive: "You shall not do so toward the LORD your God."
+Israel must not worship the LORD by Canaanite methods or in Canaanite locations.
 Sincerity is not enough; the manner and place of worship matter.
 God determines how he is to be worshiped.

 The Place the LORD Will Choose (vv.
 5-14)